bouncii99/Fluorescence_Carpentry/README.md

 - Python 3.7 is required.
 Program will not run well on Python 2.x due to difference in documentation of openCV and PIL.
 - PIL, numpy, openCV, matplotlib and time are required in order to run this program.
 - openCV can be installed by a pip install: `pip install openCV-python`
+- Only grayscale images can be read by this program

 ## How it works:
 - The code reads in an image file and converts it into a binary image.